Caoyichao/STCNet/README.md

 Each GIF has the same name as the original video.
 If interested, you can check the corresponding original video in RISE dataset: https://github.com/CMU-CREATE-Lab/deep-smoke-machine

+# Acknowledgements
+We thank Carnegie Mellon University (CMU) and Pennsylvania State University (PSU) for their efforts in environmental protection.
+We also thank the Big Data Center of Southeast University for providing the facility support on the numerical calculations in this paper.